Getting to the Heart of a Healthy Diet: Empty-Calorie Foods

 - Snack on a bowl of applesauce; if it's not sweet enough, add raisins.

 - Fruits, both fresh and dried, are sweet and may offer you the sweet fix you are looking for at 3 o'clock in the afternoon or after dinner.
-Try some fruit first, before heading for the candy, to see if that satisfies your sweet tooth.

 - Seltzer water (some are flavored)